MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-resources-estimator.md

 For more information, see [the full list of output data](xref:microsoft.quantum.overview.resources-estimator#output-data) for the Resource Estimator.

 - **7th and 8th cells**: Displays the distribution of physical qubits used for the algorithm and the [T factories](xref:microsoft.quantum.concepts.tfactories).
 You can visualize the space and the time requirements of the algorithm.
+For more information, see [how the Resource Estimator works](xref:microsoft.quantum.learn-how-resource-estimator-works#physical-resource-estimation).
 - **From 10th cell to the end**: Changes the target parameters of the program and estimates the same quantum algorithm.

 ### Target parameters